ciaragauntt/Email-Regex-Tutorial/Develop/gist-template.md

 Anchors are super important in regular expressions matching a position before or after characters.
 In this regex we use the anchors ^ and $.

-^ : the beginning of the email adress
+^ : the beginning of the email adress <br />
-$ : the end of the email address
+$ : the end of the email address <br />

 ### Quantifiers
 Quantifiers in regular expressions help specify how many instances of a character, group, or character class must be present.
 The quantifiers in the email regex is + and {2,6}.

-+ : shows that there is another sequence to be matched {2,6} : specifies that the input should be at least 2 characters and a maximum of 6 characters.
+"+" : shows that there is another sequence to be matched <br />
+{2,6} : specifies that the input should be at least 2 characters and a maximum of 6 characters.<br />

 ## OR Operator
 There is not an OR Operator in the email regax, but I will explain it anyway.
 OR Operators are used to match one of multiple